-Although 900W of power being lost from heat seems like a huge loss with some cheaper panels offered by other companies the temperature coefficient can be greater than -0.52% per °C above 25°C. This equates to a loss of 260W at 75°C on every 1kW of solar panels – with a 5kW solar power system that would equate to losses of 1.25kW, that’s a 350W higher loss than the REC Twin Peak 2 solar panels.
+Although 900W of power being lost from heat seems like a huge loss with some cheaper panels the temperature coefficient can be greater than -0.5% per °C above 25°C. This equates to a loss of 250W at 75°C on every 1kW of solar panels – with a 5kW solar power system that would equate to losses of 1.25kW, that’s a 350W higher loss than the REC Twin Peak 2 solar panels.

-So with the cheaper, so called “affordable” panels the losses due to the solar panel temperature alone equates to 60W lower power output from every 1 kW of solar power system that you have installed compared to the higher quality REC solar panel on a good summers day.
+As can be seen with the cheaper, so called “affordable” panels the losses due to the solar panel temperature alone equates to a lower power output of 350W from a 5kW solar power system compared to the higher quality REC Twin Peak 2 solar panels on a good summers day.
 Over a full summer’s day with our 5kW example you are looking at a lower yield of around 2.8kWh from cheaper panels; just imagine the difference over the entire year!
-That is more than a 10% loss in output over a higher quality solar panel, add to that the peace of mind that comes with purchasing from a reputable brand and knowing that they will be around in the years to come to honour their product warranties.. suddenly the quality solar panels look a lot more appealing.
+That is more than a 13% loss in output compared to REC Twin Peak 2 solar panels, and add to that the peace of mind that comes with purchasing from a reputable brand who will be around in the years to come to honour their product warranties.. and suddenly the quality solar panels look a lot more affordable!